szabgab/perlmaven.com/sites/en/pages/how-to-add-the-license-field-to-meta-files-on-cpan.md

 So you'll find a lot more distributions with only META.yml and you'll find a few, probably very old distribution with no META file at all.

-The META files can both have a field indicating the <b>license</b> of the distribution.
+The META files can both have a field indicating the **license** of the distribution.

 Having the license information in the META files makes it very easy for automated tools to check if a set of modules have a certain set of licenses.